XiananLi/NWfinalProject/README.md

 . venv/bin/activate  # "venv\Scripts\activate" on Windows
 mitmdump --version
-The version can be replace by: mitmdump, mitmproxy, mitmweb, pathod, and pathoc

-depend on which interface you want to use
+The version can be replace by: mitmdump, mitmproxy, mitmweb, pathod, and pathoc (depend on which interface you want to use)

+# Before Hacking:
+On the computer which install the mitmproxy, use ifconfig to get the inet address under the same WIFI condition as target for example: under CSLabs WIFLI, my inet address is 192.168.11.81 So we set up target computer web proxy: 192.168.11.81, and port 8080

+# Start Hacking: